brianreumere/plague/README.md

 {{< /callout >}}
 ```

+I might add additional shortcodes for differently colored callouts in the future.

 ## Minimum config requirements

 These are the minimum required settings in your site's `config.toml` file for this theme to function.